 - 6. Remote access should not be assigned to DID trunks and tie trunks that are used for incoming customer calls.
 However, for all trunks to which you are assigning remote access: - a.
-Transfer the information from Form 2c, System Numbering: Line/Trunk Jacks to Form 3a: - (1) Write the logical ID and line/trunk number in the applicable columns. - (2) Check either the DID or Tie Trunk column or the Non-Tie Trunk column. - (3) Complete the Line/Trunk Type and Description column.
-Include the different calling areas of WATS trunks and different destinations for FX trunks. - b.
-For each line/trunk, check the Dedicated column (to indicate that it is always used for remote access) or the Shared column (to indicate that it is used for remote access when the system is in Night Service operation)
+Transfer the information from Form 2c, System Numbering: Line/ Trunk Jacks to Form 3a: - 1.
+Write the logical ID and line/trunk number in the applicable columns. - 2.
+Check either the DID or Tie Trunk column or the Non-Tie Trunk column. - 3.
+Complete the Line/Trunk Type and Description column.
+Include the different calling areas of WATS trunks and different destinations for FX trunks.
+If a network trunk, write Network. - b.
+For each line/trunk, check the Dedicated column (to indicate that it is always used for remote access) or the Shared column (to indicate that it is used for remote access when the system is in Night Service operation).
+Do not check either column for network trunks. - 7.
+For Class of Restriction without Barrier Codes on Form 3a (page 3), complete the DID and Tie Trunks and Non-Tie Trunks sections as follows: - a.
+Under the Network Calls heading, check one of the boxes using the following information: - If the switch is not part of a private network, check None. - If the switch is part of a private network, and tandem calls will pass through this system, check Tandem. - If the switch is part of a private network, and network calls will be allowed to access PSTN trunks, check ARS.